-Simulations are an important development tool in the automobile and utility vehicle industries -- they enable engineers to see into the future.
-The properties of vehicle components, such as how they respond in an accident, their reliability, or their energy efficiency can be investigated using simulations before the first component is manufactured.
-To continue to maintain the prediction power of the results, however, all of the influences that the vehicle is exposed to later on in actual operation must be taken into account -- including those of drivers and operators.
+Simulations are an important development tool in the automobile and utility vehicle industries; they enable engineers to see into the future.
+The properties of vehicle components, such as how they respond in an accident, their reliability, or their energy efficiency, can be investigated using simulations before the first component is manufactured.
+To continue to maintain the prediction power of the results, however, all of the influences that the vehicle is exposed to later on in actual operation must be taken into account, including those of drivers and operators.

 The simulation facility's structure at ITWM consists of a real vehicle interior where the test driver can operate the steering wheel, accelerator, and brakes as usual.
 The vehicle interior is integrated into a 6-axis robotic system that looks like a gigantic gripper arm and can simulate acceleration, braking, or tight curves by leaning and rotating.
-"We have much greater room to maneuver than with the kinematic systems usually employed today.
+"We have much greater room to manoeuvre than with the kinematic systems usually employed today.
 At the same time, the space requirements are comparatively quite low," according to project manager Michael Kleer.

 For test drivers to behave authentically, they must have the feeling they are actually situated in a moving vehicle.
-If movements of the simulator do not match the visual impressions, this not only influences driver reactions, it can also lead to symptoms like kinetosis.
+If the movements of the simulator do not match the visual impressions, this not only influences driver reactions, it can also lead to symptoms like kinetosis.
 Simulator sickness is triggered by contradictory sensory perceptions, the same way motion sickness or sea sickness is.
 "To prevent these unpleasant side effects, we have developed our motion cueing algorithms that generate the control signals for the robot in close cooperation with researchers in cognition," explains Dreßler.
-On the basis of this interdisciplinary knowledge, the motions of the simulator can be matched to visual input so they are perceived as very natural by the test drivers.
+Based on this interdisciplinary knowledge, the motions of the simulator can be matched to visual input so they are perceived as very natural by the test drivers.
 At the same time, an enormous projection dome provides the external impression of real driving.
 18 projectors provide a realistic 300 degree view of the situation for the driver.
 "You can imagine it as resembling an IMAX theater," according to Dreßler.

 Driving simulations that also take into account the human effects on a vehicle may become more important in future.
 The increasing number of driver assistance systems will themselves make the human-machine interface in automobiles increasingly important.
 The demands placed on simulations will thus become increasingly more specific.
 "That is where we have an additional advantage with our approach: all the algorithms are proprietary in-house developments -- so we therefore can match the individual algorithm parameters to project-specific problems," says Kleer.